 Unfortunately, she only saved two brothers, and her father was swept away.

 Since then, the strange story of her miraculous ability spread, and she accidentally became a goddess worshiped by many fishermen.
 They prayed to her often in times of danger.

 Thien Hau Temple is open year-round.

 Also, the pagoda will hold a festival on 23rd March of the lunar month every year.
 On this day, the statue of Thien Hau will be placed on the palanquin and carried around the nearby area.
-People head to the temple these days to pray for peace for their family and loved ones.
+These days, people head to the temple to pray for peace for their families and loved ones.

 If you’re interested in local culture and customs, these days are the best time to visit.